bodnjenie14/shield-docs/playing-online/how-to-connect-with-friends.md

 ---
-description: How to join lobbys.
+How to join lobbys.
 ---

-# How To Connect With Friends

-### How to host a game with multiple players

 **Only** the player that wants to be host should search a public game.

+Do no search a lobby at the same time as your friends

-Once the lobby has been created, the other players can search for the public game.
+Once the lobby has been created the other players can search for the public game, as seen in the red square wait for it to say waiting for players.